 Always check reviews or get recommendations from multiple sources on any hotel, restaurant, or activity you use.
-Make sure they are recent reviews too!
-What was a fantastic place to eat two years ago could have changed owners and now has awful service and quality.
-There are many great sites for reviews, but we favor TripAdvisor or Google Maps to seek out recent reviews and photos.
+Please make sure they are recent reviews, too!
+What was a fantastic place to eat two years ago could have changed owners, but now it has awful service and quality.
+There are many great sites for reviews, but we favor Google Maps to seek out recent reviews and photos.
+They are an excellent resource for all things travel, and we rely on them heavily.